History of tea in India

 India is one of the largest tea producers in the world, although over 70 per cent of its tea is consumed within India itself.
 A number of renowned teas, such as Assam and Darjeeling, also grow exclusively in India.
 The Indian tea industry has grown to own many global tea brands and has evolved into one of the most technologically equipped tea industries in the world.
-Tea production, certification, exportation, and all other facets of the tea trade in India are controlled by the Tea Board of India.
+Tea production, certification, exportation and all facets of the tea trade in India are controlled by the Tea Board of India.
+From its legendary origins to modern processing techniques, tea production in India delicately weaves together cultural heritage, economic prowess, and technological advancement.

-History

-In India, the semi medicinal use of tea brew is noted in 1662 by Mendelslo:

-In 1689, Ovington records that tea was taken by the banias in Surat without sugar, or mixed with a small quantity of conserved lemons, and that tea with some spices added was used against headache, gravel and gripe.
-The tea leaves for such use may have come from China.